 Bacot claims UNC record in 100-67 win over The Citadel

-CHAPEL HILL, N.C.
-(AP) Armando Bacot had 11 rebounds, reaching double digits for a program-record 62nd time, and scored 14 points as North Carolina rolled by The Citadel 100-67 on Tuesday night.
+CHAPEL HILL, N.C. – Armando Bacot had 11 rebounds, reaching double digits for a program-record 62nd time, and scored 14 points as North Carolina rolled by The Citadel 100-67 on Tuesday night.

 Bacot passed Billy Cunningham for the record while also posting his 55th double-double of his career and sixth this season.
 His 11 rebounds led a 47-31 advantage on the boards.